jamesSampica/DataTables/README.md

 For a sample see the src/Samples/MvcSample project.

 # Reference
-For a complete reference on the JQuery Datatables API please use https://datatables.net/reference/api/
+For a complete reference on the jQuery Datatables API please use https://datatables.net/reference/api/